How to Import From China in 6 Steps: 2023 Guide

 How to Begin Working With a New Chinese Supplier

-Once you’ve identified potential suppliers that align with what you’re looking for, the next step is to initiate contact.
+Once you’ve identified potential suppliers, the next step is to initiate contact.

 If using an online resource, begin a dialogue with many prospective suppliers at a time, then refine your search as you go.
 Try sending an initial email or message that introduces yourself and requests any basic info that wasn’t covered in the product listing.
 To get started, reference our template below.